 Colourfast Editions Giclée Prints

 Our fine-art prints are produced exclusively by the giclée process and are of museum-grade quality.
-In the hands of a skilled printmaker, prints produced by this process can be virtually indistinguishable from the original artwork, with a rated lifetime in excess of 100 years.
+In the hands of a skilled printmaker, and on similar media, prints produced by this process can be indistinguishable from the original artwork, with a rated lifetime in excess of 100 years.

-We subscribe to the philosophy of Kaizen, the concept of continuous improvement in all aspects of business operations, and are constantly researching new techniques and production methods to get the best from your artwork.
+We subscribe to the philosophy of Kaizen, the concept of continuous improvement in all aspects of business operations, and are constantly researching new techniques and production methods to obtain the best from your artwork.
 Our print studio utilises state-of-the-art equipment and software to ensure the finest achievable print quality and the closest possible match to your original artwork.

 We stock a selection of premium-quality fine-art and photographic media for your convenience, in a maximum width of 44" and typical weights of around 300gsm.
 Canson Infinity's range of papers is a firm favourite with artists, their traditional watercolour papers such as Velin Museum Rag, Aquarelle Rag and the luxurious PrintMaking Rag (formerly BFK Rives) being particularly admired for the quality of their finish and the superior appearance of the prints, while their Baryta Photographique and Platine papers offer traditional Baryta and Platinum photographic finishes respectively.
 We also stock Hahnemuhle's Bamboo, made with 90% bamboo fibre and popular for its very natural organic feel and appearance.

 Matching the image to the original painting